-The purchase of food and formula that is not prescription and food and formula that is not monitored by a physician is not considered a medical food.
+The purchase of food and formula that is modified for special diets is not considered a medical food.
 This includes low protein/low phe groceries and over the counter formula.
 The coverage of over the counter food are not considered a covered benefit.

 Oral enteral nutrition is considered not a covered benefit when the criteria above have not been met.